MOM (in progress)

 Jesse is making some great PureData patches to try out the MOM; check out his GitHub repo.
 I am designing custom circuitboards for physical computing input and output, audio input and output, and audio input; I’m also making a system based on Ansible to take care of group configuration management for the ensemble.
 Check out the my GitHub repo wiki for an overview, or check out the custom preamp and custom USB MIDI controller Eagle design files in my eagle repo.

-The latest version of the MOM (v4) is going through a table-top experience, with a focus on gestural input and acoustic sensing.
+The latest version of the MOM (v4) move hardware to the Bela platform to a focus on gestural input and acoustic sensing.

 For more in-progress pictures, see this photo album.